wishpath/-CSVReaderFrontendReact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Please check:

 • [Deployed version](http://129.151.221.35/) of the whole "CSV Uploader" project<br />
 • [Backend source code](https://github.com/wishpath/CSVReaderBackendJavaH2)<br />
 Please note, that this version runs on deployed backend endpoints.
-If you'd like to switch to backend ran locally, please replace "129.151.221.35" to "localhost" in http-common-employee.js, http-common-employee.js and components/Upload.js .
-Or simply switch to:<br />
+If you'd like to switch to backend ran locally, simply switch to:<br />
 • [Frontend source code version for a local backend](https://github.com/wishpath/-CSVReaderFrontendReact/tree/localHostVersion)

-## Available Scripts
+## Instructions

 In the project directory, you can run: